Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 # GoldenDark Speedrun Sidebar
 This project is a replacement of [GeSSA](https://github.com/LostMyTriforce/gessa/).

+### The application is currently in development and is not ready yet.
+---

 GDSS is an OBS browser element that displays level data and your times to your viewers when speedrunning the games Perfect Dark & GoldenEye.
 The sidebar is intergated into the app (the controller) and can be configured to your needs.

 ### A more user friendly layout.